 - Yes, the above introduction drawing is my first job at the prestigious Design Firm headed by John Illingworth in England.
 Formally I & P, and now Illingworth and Associates.
-I had sailed I & P boats for years, and meeting with Mr. Illingworth on numerous occasions in the Med, in England; I thought this was the firm I wanted to apprenticeship with.
-Ruling the wave, the combination of John and of Angus primrose and the R.O.R.C machines they produced indeed ruled the waves, at least on this side of the Atlantic.
+I had sailed I & P boats for years, and meeting with Mr. Illingworth on numerous occasions in the Med and in England, I decided this was the firm I wanted to apprentice with.
+Ruling the wave, the combination of John and of Angus Primrose and the R.O.R.C machines they produced indeed ruled the waves, at least on this side of the Atlantic.

 - The first one, for which I designed the Lines which in later years became the C38, is a typical R.O.R.C